 Watch the full video

-This Geography scheme of work video supports teachers in introducing and reinforcing the distinction between physical and human features.
-These are core concepts that underpin geographical understanding throughout both Key Stage 1 and Key Stage 2.
+In this Geography video, teachers are supported in introducing and reinforcing the distinction between physical and human features.
+These are core concepts that underpin geographical understanding across key stages.

-Teachers are guided in explaining that physical features are natural landforms and elements that occur on Earth independently of human influence, such as rivers, mountains, vegetation, weather and seasons.
-Human features, by contrast, are things that have been built or modified by people—roads, buildings, ports, dams, and renewable energy structures.
-The video addresses common misconceptions pupils may have, particularly about features like parks, reservoirs, farmland and gardens, which may seem natural but are in fact human-designed.
-It also discusses ambiguous cases like waterfalls and woodlands, which may require further clarification depending on context.
+The video models clear explanations of how physical features are natural landforms and elements that occur on Earth independently of human influence, such as rivers, mountains, vegetation, weather and seasons.
+Human features, by contrast, are created or modified by people, including roads, buildings, ports, dams and renewable energy structures.
+Teachers are guided in addressing common misconceptions, such as whether parks, reservoirs, farmland and gardens are natural.
+It also clarifies ambiguous cases like waterfalls and woodlands, which may vary depending on context.

 See more of our Whole school Geography scheme of work.